janispritzkau/deno-minecraft/README.md

 ### [`io/`](io/)

-Helper classes for writing and reading binary data.
+Helper classes and functions for writing and reading binary data.
 Includes a `Writer` and `Reader` class.

 ### [`nbt/`](nbt/)